Age related macular degeneration

 There is also the availability of low vision aids which amplify your vision to help you get along with your everyday life.
 These devices include hand magnifiers (with light), stand magnifiers, telescopes (for face and street sign recognition), binoculars, and or CCTV (which allows you to stick your reading material under a screen, which magnifies the reading material for you).
 For more information on low vision options, please ask your optometrist or ophthalmologist.

 Above: Fluorescein angiogram image.
-The image on the left is normal, the image on the right shows wet AMD.
+The image on the top is normal, the image on the bottom shows wet AMD.